Stargazers-Consulting-LLC/creampie/ai/guide_docs/Python Style Guide.md

 - Keep functions small and focused
 - Do not use magic numbers that are not 1, 2, -1 or 0

+### Import Organization
+- Group imports in the following order:
+  1. Standard library imports
+  2. Third-party imports
+  3. Local application imports
+- Separate imports with a blank line between groups
+- Remove unused imports to keep the codebase clean
+- Use direct access to settings when appropriate instead of creating local variables
+- Place `__all__` at the top of a module after imports

 ### Data Structures and Operations
 - Use dataclasses for data containers
 - Use enums for constants